hady-bah/hackathon-project/README.md

 - **Regular Expressions:** The main challenge was designing accurate regular expressions to extract data.
 Challenges included handling different formatting, special characters, and spaces.
 Patterns were adjusted to ensure recognition of potential variations.

-## What We Learned
+## What I Learned

 Building this project provided valuable learning experiences, particularly in the areas of optical character recognition and regular expressions.
-These skills have expanded our technical capabilities, and we plan to apply them in future projects.
+These skills have expanded my technical capabilities, and I plan to apply them in future projects.

 Feel free to try it out!